Nexmo/nexmo-developer/_documentation/conversation/code-snippets/member/get-member.md

 # Get a Member

-In this Code Snippet you will see how to get a Member.
+In this code snippet you will see how to get a Member.

 ## Example